 Interment will follow in St. Mary’s Cemetery, Hanover Township.

 I'm so sorry to learn of your family's loss.
-My thoughts and prayers are with you and your family during this time of great sorrow.Tony Krowiak (about 1 month ago)
+My thoughts and prayers are with you and your family during this time of great sorrow.Tony Krowiak (over 1 year ago)

 Ours is a simple prayer, God bless and keep you in his care.
-Wishing you peace during this difficult time.Paul and Bonnie Proctor (2 months ago)
+Wishing you peace during this difficult time.Paul and Bonnie Proctor (over 1 year ago)